» Main Index

 Moseley Street.
 This grade-II listed Victorian tile and terracotta pub was built in

 1899/1900 and is on the CAMRA list of historic pub interiors.
-Also known as
+It was also known as

 The Dog & Partridge. |